 St. Athanasius creates fresh, homemade baked goods year-round – for special occasions, or just because they are so tasty.
 Nut Rolls, Poppy Seed Rolls, Kolachy, Biscotti and Pumpkin Log are all available online for you to buy.
-We’ve made it simple: Click on a button to order and when you are through ordering, just checkout.
+We’ve made it simple: Click on a button to order and when you’re through ordering, just checkout.
 Note that we do have other items for sale at the church hall and local markets that we don’t ship at this time.
 If you see something you like that you want shipped certainly ask – we’ll see what we do for you.

 We make the traditional Pascha of our Slovakian heritage.
 There is both lemon and orange zest in our delicious loaves for a beautiful citrus aroma and elegance.